ReQuSim: Faithfully simulating near-term quantum repeaters: Results and Discussion

 To investigate the inherent trade-off when adding additional repeater stations mentioned above we opt for a simple model of fixed, per-link overhead: We consider an imperfect initial fidelity $F_\mathrm{init} < 1.0$ of the generated entangled states at each repeater link.
 This could be interpreted as either imperfect entangled pair sources or some additional constant imperfections that arise from handling the states at the repeater station, \eg,~by the read-in procedure that loads an arriving qubit into the quantum memory.
 One could also consider different sources of imperfections that happen at every link, such as imperfect operations to perform Bell state measurements at the repeater stations (which has a similar effect as lowering $F_\mathrm{init}$), or even a combination of multiple noisy processes.
 However, we focus on a single parameter for now, in order to keep the results easier to interpret.
 Furthermore, we limit our investigation to an equidistant spacing of repeater stations, although this may not be optimal in some cases, \eg,~when photons cannot be sent in both directions simultaneously \cite{Luong2016}, and asymmetric repeater setups come with their own set of considerations, see, \eg, Ref.~\cite{Wallnoefer2020}.
 In Fig.~\ref{fig:manylink}a, perfect initial states ($F_\mathrm{init}=1.0$) with multiple repeater stations are considered.
 While there are still some factors to consider that arise from using multiple repeater stations, such as many qubits potentially dephasing in quantum memories at multiple stations, adding more repeater links is generally favorable.
+E.g.~at \textasciitilde150 km key rates are improved by a factor of approximately 30, 260, 1100 or 3500 when using 4, 8, 16 or 32 repeater links, respectively, compared to a two-link approach.

 However, adding even a tiny constant overhead per repeater link immediately demonstrates that there is a serious trade-off when adding more repeater stations, as is apparent from Fig.~\ref{fig:manylink}b with $F_\mathrm{init}=0.998$.
 It also clearly illustrates that the optimal number of repeater stations can be different depending on the distance between the end stations, \eg,~for these parameters using a protocol with $32$ repeater links leads to improved key rates at $50$~km distance, but the protocol with $8$ repeater links allows to reach much longer distances overall.